SSH support for Azure App Service on Linux

 EXPOSEinstruction for the Dockerfile.
 Although the root password is known, port 2222 cannot be accessed from the internet.
 It is an internal only port accessible only by containers within the bridge network of a private virtual network.

 EXPOSE 2222 80

-Make sure to start the ssh service using a shell script in /bin directory.
+Make sure to start the SSH service using a shell script (see example at init_container.sh).

 #!/bin/bash service ssh start

 ```docker COPY startup /opt/startup ...
 RUN chmod 755 /opt/startup/init_container.sh ...
 ENTRYPOINT ["/opt/startup/init_container.sh"] ```